 Background and activities

 Paraskevas (Paris) Kontis is Associate Professor in Materials Science and Engineering at the Department of Materials Science and Engineering, where he is a member of the Physical Metallurgy group.
-He is leading the Atom Probe activities within the Department.
+He is also responsible for the Atom Probe Tomography lab within the Department.
 His current research is focused on providing a fundamental understanding of the structure-chemistry relationship down at the atomic level in materials, with a particular focus on high performance alloys at extreme environments, such as superalloys for aero-engines and land-based gas turbines.
 For this purpose, he exploits a framework of high-end microscopy and microanalysis methods, such as atom probe tomography.

 For the most up-to-date list of my publications, please see my Google Scholar profile.

 Paraskevas Kontis completed his DPhil work in March 2016 and he was awarded his DPhil degree in Materials Science in May 2017 from the University of Oxford, in the UK.
 This work was sponsored and performed in close collaboration with Siemens Industrial Turbomachinery, Sweden.